aplteam/Tatin/docs/FirstStepsWithTatin.md

 ##### `DEPENDENCIES`

-A vector of character vectors with the package IDs of the packages the package in question relies on.
+A vector of character vectors with the package IDs of the packages the package in question depends on.

 ##### `HOME`

-Is either an empty vector or a character vector holding the path of a folder that carries assets; these are discussed next.
+Is either an empty vector or a character vector holding the path of a folder that hosts the package.

 ##### `ID`